WPRDC/data-guide/docs/privacy.md

 Additional information about Pennsylvania’s Right-to-Know Law, including a list of Section 708 exemptions, can be found at http://panewsmedia.org/legal/openrecords.

 In addition to Right-to-Know laws, individuals may have certain rights to access or be aware of information that pertains to them.

+Some data that contains PII is often released as open data...

+Organize -

+- Evaluation
+- Assess data quality
+- Data management to prevent accidental release
+- Responding to accidental release
+-

 ##How to Reduce the Risk of Accidentally Releasing PII
 There are several actions your organization can take to minimize the risk of accidentally releasing data containing PII or other sensitive information.
 The information in the publishers guide summarizes more-detailed information presented in UCSUR's 2015 White Paper "Frameworks to Protect Personally Identifiable Information and Assess the Risk of Unintended Breaches"